SERVIR/ClimateSERV2/README.md

 download historical rainfall data, vegetation condition data, and 180-day forecasts of rainfall and temperature to improve understanding of, and make improved decisions for, issues related to agriculture and water availability.
 These data can be accessed directly through the web application or can be accessed through the applications API using ClimateSERVpy in your python application.
-You can get the python package using pip
+You can get the ClimateSERVpy python package using pip
 ```shell
 pip install climateserv
 ```